FlaminSarge/xcloud-keyboard-mouse/README.md

 ## The issue with xCloud

-Microsoft's cloud gaming service [Xbox Cloud Gaming (aka Project xCloud)](https://xbox.com/play) lets you play your favorite Xbox games in the cloud, but it runs on phsyical Xbox **consoles** (not PCs) behind the scenes.
+Microsoft's cloud gaming service [Xbox Cloud Gaming (aka Project xCloud)](https://xbox.com/play) lets you play your favorite Xbox games in the cloud, but it runs on physical Xbox **consoles** (not PCs) behind the scenes.

 Since very few games on Xbox consoles support mouse and keyboard as first-class input devices, Microsoft chose to limit xCloud users to only using gamepad controllers to play (although [maybe they will add PC servers eventually](https://twitter.com/XboxP3/status/1384154390630592521), but I wouldn't hold my breath).